chris-thompson-go/VSLink/README.md

 # VSLink
-VSLink is a Visual Studio 2015 extension for linked files.
+(Deprecated) VSLink is a Visual Studio 2015 extension for linked files.

 <a href="https://marketplace.visualstudio.com/items?itemName=christhompsongo.VSLink">VSLink in Visual Studio Gallery</a>